clicepfl/s4s-2024/backend/README.md

 ### POST `/game/start?<is_first_player>`

-Creates a game against the user's submission
+Creates a game against the user's submission.

 #### Query parameters